 User Testing:

-I tested on a few terms in the Tenor website (current) and particularly tested on one term "indian" which gave additional Search suggestions "indian man", etc. Then used "indian man" as the search term and saw search results retrieved GIF's having keyword "indiana"/ "Indiana Jones" which is not accurate to "indian man".
-Also saw the search return GIF's with some "bollywood heroines" which again doesn't conform to search term "indian man".
+I tested on a few terms in the Tenor website (current) and particularly tested on one term "indian" which gave additional search suggestions such as "indian man", etc. Then used "indian man" as the search term and noticed that the retrieved GIF's having keywords such as "indiana"/ "Indiana Jones" which is not accurate to "indian man".
+Also saw the search return GIF's with some "bollywood heroines" which again doesn't conform to the search term "indian man".

 If the search was "indian" - it can display Indian man or woman, but the search for "indian man" should be more accurate.

-On the other hand upon searching "indiana" or "indiana jones" the search results were more accurate pertaining to just "Indian Jones".
+On the other hand, upon searching "indiana" or "indiana jones", the search results were more accurate.

 Using a "User Testing Group" to search and regression test out the search results, an example as shown above, can be one of the ways to measure the effectiveness of the new model - comparing results returned from old model to the new model.

-Applying A/B Testing to measure effectiveness to new model:
+Applying A/B Testing to measure effectiveness of new model:

-In A/B testing we look to improve conversion rate - measuring the number of customers converting to lead users using our GIFs and doing more shares.
+In A/B testing we look to improve conversion rate - measuring the number of users converting to lead users (i.e., sharing more GIFs rather than just searching for GIFs).

 Instead of creating 2 separate versions of the same page and understanding user clicks, then calculate conversion rate for new model v/s old model, we could provide for the following:

-Based on commonly used keywords such as "Friday" is most searched for on Fridays, identify such pages which are popular and these are the pages we would want higher conversion rate.
-Identify and setup the new model version and layout for a set of popular pages.
+Based on commonly used keywords such as "Friday" (is most searched for on Fridays) or “Happy”, identify such pages which are popular and these are the pages we would want higher conversion rate.
+Identify and setup the new model version and layout for a set of popular keywords or phrases.

 Choose test to run across the pages - Tests will include capturing "clicks", "shares", "searches" and calculate % shares/ % searches as a part of these tests.
 Capturing these metrics can be achieved by exporting to a dashboard where we measure the % of searches v/s % of shares.
 These metrics should be run for both old and new search models in order to understand which model works better.
 If A variant of the model has higher click through or share %, then it's better to stick to older model than the newer model.
 It just proves the customers are more comfortable with the A version of website compared to B variant.